project-fifo/docs/snarl/administration.md

 ### error.log
 This files contains errors, it usually should be mostly empty but please keep in mind that failing is not a uncommon practice to deal with unexpected behavuiour so sporadic entries might just be fine.

-## Global configuration
-In addition to the config files that apply on a per node level there are global configurations that can be changed from one system and are applied globally.
-Unless otherwise noted all those settings can be changed during runtime.

-### snarl-admin config show
-Shows a list of all settings in the global configuration.

-### snarl-admin config set `key` `value`
-Sets a global config value please see the followign sections for valid settings.

-### defaults.users.inital_group
-If this is set every user created gets placed into the group given.
-The value must be the UUID of the group.

-### defaults.users.inital_org
-If this is set every user created gets placed into the organisation given.
-The value must be the UUID of the organisation.

-### yubico.api.client_id
-When two factor authenticaiton is wanted this mist be set to the yubico API client ID.

-### yubico.api.secret_key
-When two factor authenticaiton is wanted this mist be set to the yubico API secret key.

 ## General tasks